ishan-marikar/authcompanion/README.md

 for single factor authentication.
 It can:

 - Securely handle user registration, login, logout, and account recovery.
-- Generate and validate [JWTs](https://jwt.io/) designed for authenticating users into your application APIs.
+- Generate and validate [JWTs](https://jwt.io/), a token designed for authenticating users into your application APIs.

 ## Get Started